Nelson, British Columbia

 Breakfast followed the cleaning.
 Apart from mealtimes, the rest of the day would be spent reading her Bible saying her prayers and thinking.
 Once a week she went down the street for her shopping, otherwise she saw no-one.
 She had no television, no radio, saw no newspapers, and, apart from her Bible, read no books.

 The lady came to mind driving through a valley on the way south towards Nelson this afternoon.
-Picking up her hire car last Friday at Vancouver Airport, we had turned the radio on only twice, to listen to CBC news bulletins.
+Picking up our hire car last Friday at Vancouver Airport, we had turned the radio on only twice, to listen to CBC news bulletins.
 At three this afternoon, I turned on the radio to find nothing but static on the CBC AM frequencies, switching bands I discovered the radio had something called ‘XM’.
 Whatever XM stood for, it meant that there were dozens of satellite radio stations available.
 Clicking through, I found Fox News, the CNN, and then the BBC.

 I wish I hadn’t.
 The news report on the World Service seemed little different from a week previously, the world had not become a better place.